kezizhou/referenceUSASearch/README.md

 # referenceUSASearch
-Tool to use Reference USA database to search for addresses
+Tool using Selenium to search Reference USA database